The story of the player not equipped for the EFL despite 14 years at Arsenal

 Rather than build on his first outing, though, Henderson went eight months without playing due to his knee injury and eventually felt he had no choice but to move on in search of first-team football.

-Ironically, it’s only since moving abroad to join Bulgarian top division side Pirin Blagoevgrad over the summer that the former Republic of Ireland Under-21 international is starting to feel at home again.
+Ironically, it was only after moving abroad to join Bulgarian top division side Pirin Blagoevgrad in 2017 that the former Republic of Ireland Under-21 international started to feel at home again.

 “I was always open to moving abroad,” he says, “but at the time I was thinking if I had a good season in League One with Crawley then maybe I could push back up to the Championship and find a team there that play football that would suit me.